METALS-Chinese data weighs on metals; aluminium set to rebound

 By Eric Onstad

-LONDON, April 17 (Reuters) - Weak industrial data in top base metals consumer China weighed on prices on Tuesday, but aluminium was expected to resume its rally as U.S. sanctions disrupt supplies from the world’s No. 2 producer Rusal.
+LONDON, April 17 (Reuters) - Weak industrial data in top base metals consumer China weighed on prices on Tuesday, while aluminium took a breather but was expected to resume its rally as U.S. sanctions disrupt supplies from the world’s No. 2 producer Rusal.

 Chinese industrial output expanded 6.0 percent in March year-on-year, the slowest pace in seven months, while fixed asset investment for January-March also came in below expectations.

 China’s economy, however, grew 6.8 percent in the first quarter of 2018, slightly faster than expected.